AltahhanAi/Data_Science/docs/content/unit5/05_04_binary-classification-logistic-regression.md

     *	appreciate that cross entropy loss creates a synergy with logistic regression to yield and update that is identical to the regression
     *	appreciate the strengths and weaknesses of logistic regression.

 You might be thinking, regression for classification, this sounds weird!
-But actually the name is a misnomer.
-This is **not regression** at all, **it is classification**.
-The name is used for reasons that will become apparent later, please bear in mind that we are talking about a classification technique not a regression technique.
+But actually, the name is a misnomer.
+This is **not regression**, **it is classification**.
+The name is used for reasons that will become apparent later.
+Please bear in mind that we are talking about a classification technique, not a regression technique.

 We saw earlier that the perceptron is capable of classifying a linearly separable dataset and we saw that it has a simple step activation function.
 To move towards more general techniques that can handle non-linearly separable classes, we introduce the logistic regression model.

-Logistic regression uses the logistic sigmoid as the activation function (due to which the technique owes the first term of its name), the model is expressed as:
+Logistic regression uses the logistic sigmoid as the activation function (due to which the technique owes the first term of its name); the model is expressed as:

 $$
 y\left(\mathbf{x}_{n}, \mathbf{w}\right)=g\left(\mathbf{w}^{\top} \boldsymbol{\phi}_{n}\right)
 $$

 where $g$ is the sigmoid function that we discussed in Unit 4.
-Here it is used as an activation function, while in Unit 4 it was discussed in the context of basis functions to map input space into feature space.
-Nevertheless, the sigmoid is the sigmoid and it is defined as:
+Here, it is used as an activation function, while in Unit 4, it was discussed in the context of basis functions to map input space into feature space.
+Nevertheless, the sigmoid is the sigmoid, and it is defined as:

 $$
 g(z)=\frac{1}{1+e^{-z}}=\frac{e^{z}}{1+e^{z}}